-Read the label carefully and follow the dosage recommendations.
-Whenever you are using a dietary supplement or medicinal herb for the first time, it is wise to consult your healthcare provider beforehand.
+Read the label carefully, and follow the dosage recommendations.
+Whenever you use a dietary supplement or medicinal herb for the first time, it is wise to consult your health care provider beforehand.

 - Practitioners of Chinese medicine use these 15 top Chinese herbs, and others, to help their patients nourish their bodies, absorb qi, which is their vital energy force, and maintain jing, which is their essence.

-- Chinese herbs promote the health of our organs and help us to sustain balance, keeping us healthy and energized.
+- Chinese herbs, along with other forms of TCM therapy like acupuncture, promote the health of our organs, relieve pain and help us sustain balance, keeping us healthy and energized.